-- The CEO/Executive Head teacher produces a Trust H&S policy for approval by the Resources, Staffing and Safeguarding Committee of the Directors of An Daras MAT and that this policy is regularly reviewed; - Risk assessments of work activities are undertaken and a written record of the assessments kept; - Sufficient funding is allocated for health and safety, e.g. in respect of training, personal protective clothing etc; - Regular safety inspections are undertaken; - A positive H&S culture is established and maintained.
+- The CEO and/or MAT Operations Manager produces a Trust H&S policy for approval by the Resources, Staffing and Safeguarding Committee of the Directors of An Daras MAT and that this policy is regularly reviewed; - Risk assessments of work activities are undertaken, and a written record of the assessments kept; - Sufficient funding is allocated for health and safety, e.g. in respect of training, personal protective clothing etc; - Regular safety inspections are undertaken; - A positive H&S culture is established and maintained.

-HEAD TEACHER/HEAD OF SCHOOL
+EXECUTIVE HEAD TEACHER/HEAD TEACHER/HEAD OF SCHOOL

-(The Head teacher/Head of School is the day-to-day manager of the site and is responsible for H&S on that basis.)
+(The Executive Head Teacher/Head Teacher/Head of School is the day-to-day manager of the site and is responsible for H&S on that basis)

-The Head Teacher/Head of School will ensure that:
+The Executive Head Teacher/Head Teacher/Head of School will ensure that:

-- A Trust H&S policy is understood by the local governing body and that the policy is regularly reviewed as necessary; - Risk assessments of work activities are undertaken, that a written record of the assessments is kept and that the assessments are reviewed regularly and when they are no longer felt to be valid. - Safe systems of work' identified via risk assessment or to comply with national standards/ guidance, are monitored to ensure they are followed and effective; - Information and advice on H&S is acted upon/circulated to staff, local governors and directors.
-In particular the LA H&S Manual/Guidance accessible on Cornwall LA website, so that it is available to all staff and Directors. - A regular safety inspection is undertaken; - An annual report is provided to the directors on health and safety; - He/she cooperates with the council and MAT board in meeting its legal requirements in respect of the monitoring of health and safety practice and procedures; - Staff are competent to undertake the tasks required of them and that they have been provided with any necessary training, equipment or other resources to enable the task to be undertaken safely; - If he/she delegates H&S duties to an individual, normally referred to as the H&S Coordinator, he/she ensures that the duties are clearly defined, the person is competent to carry them out and that sufficient resources are allocated to enable them to be carried out.
+- A Trust H&S policy is understood by the Directors, local governing bodies and MAT/school leaders and that the policy is regularly reviewed as necessary; - Risk assessments of work activities are undertaken, that a written record of the assessments is kept and that the assessments are reviewed regularly and when they are no longer felt to be valid. - Safe systems of work' identified via risk assessment or to comply with national standards/ guidance, are monitored to ensure they are followed and effective; - Information and advice on H&S is acted upon/circulated to staff, local governors and directors.
+In particular the LA H&S Manual/Guidance accessible on Cornwall LA website, so that it is available to all staff and Directors. - A regular safety inspection is undertaken; - An annual report is provided to the directors on health and safety; - He/she cooperates with the council/MAT external H+S providers and MAT board in meeting its legal requirements in respect of the monitoring of health and safety practice and procedures; - Staff are competent to undertake the tasks required of them and that they have been provided with any necessary training, equipment or other resources to enable the task to be undertaken safely; - If he/she delegates H&S duties to an individual, normally referred to as the H&S Coordinator, he/she ensures that the duties are clearly defined, the person is competent to carry them out and that sufficient resources are allocated to enable them to be carried out.